JKE96/Team-10/Organizations.md

 	* Too many rules and too little worker satisfaction
 	* People only worked for the money

-#Contingency Theory#
+## Contingency Theory ##
-1. Proposed by Fred E. Fiedler in 1964
+1. Proposed by Fred E. Fiedler in 1964: [Contingency Model](http://www.toolshero.com/leadership/fiedler-contingency-model/)
-	- [Fiedler's Contingency Model](http://www.managementstudyguide.com/	   fiedlers-contingency-model.htm#): "based on studies of a wide range of 	   group effectiveness, and concentrated on the relationship between 	   leadership and organizational performance.
+	- "Relationship (contingency) between the effectiveness of the leadership 	    style and the situation."
+	- Fiedler distinguished three factors: (1) Make up of the group, (2) Nature of  	    the task, and (3) Power of the leader
 2. [Principles](http://kannanpersonal.com/learning/management/contingency2.html):
 	- "Contingency theory firmly understands the fact that our social and 	    business environment is always subject to change"
 	- Conflict Previously avoided, but inherently unavoidable